chase-stevens/formDesktopServe/README.md

-# formDesktopServe
+# Survey Tablet

-formDesktopServe is an offline form creation and serving tool.
-Inspired by a problem presented by non-profits at Opportunity Hackaton 2018, formDesktopServe is a tool meant to solve the pain-point of paper forms for individuals who don't have access or the ability to fill out a digital form.
+Survey Tablet is an offline form creation and serving tool.
+Inspired by a problem presented by non-profits at Opportunity Hackaton 2018, Survey Tablet is a tool meant to solve the pain-point of paper forms for individuals who don't have access or the ability to fill out a digital form.

 ## The Problem